gokhanoner/hazelcast-dynamic-permissions-update/README.md

 ## Build

- - `mvn clean package -DskipTests`
+ - `mvn clean package -DskipTests`, package the application without running tests

- - If you want to run the tests & verify, open [hazelcast.xml](src/test/resources/hazelcast.xml) and [hazelcast-updated.xml](src/test/resources/hazelcast-updates.xml) files and replace `YOUR_LICENSE_KEY` text with a valid Hazelcast Enterprise license key.
+ - If you want to run the tests & verify, open [hazelcast.xml](src/test/resources/hazelcast.xml) and [hazelcast-updated.xml](src/test/resources/hazelcast-updates.xml) files and replace `YOUR_LICENSE_KEY` text with a valid Hazelcast Enterprise license key and run ``mvn clean package`.

 ## Usage